Aissa Trad

 Hello(Marhaba)

-A universal Arabic greeting
+A warm, universal Arabic greeting.

 How to Teach These Words